-Want to know what to do in Savannah Georgia?
-Here are some incredible recommendations for a trip to Savannah in 4 days.
+Looking for ideas of what to do in Savannah Georgia?
+Here are some incredible recommendations for a 4 day trip to Savannah.

 Planning a trip to Savannah Georgia is super exciting!
 If you’re anything like me, you’re here because you love to research and plan your trip ahead of time.
 As an avid traveler, I am giving you a list of the best things to do in Savannah Georgia in 4 days.